Charlottenlund Palace: Gyldenlund

 Due to a dispute at the court, Jacob Petersen had to leave the country.
-After his property was then taken over by Ulrik Frederik Gyldenløve, an acknowledged illegitimate son of King Frederick III, it became known as Gyldenlund after its new owner.
+His property was then taken over by Ulrik Frederik Gyldenløve, an acknowledged illegitimate son of King Frederick III, and it became known as Gyldenlund after its new owner.
 He renovated the buildings as well as the fishing ponds and constructed a new summer residence in the grounds.
 The exact location of the new house is not known but it is assumed that it was located at the site of the current palace.

 Gyldenløve had owned Gyldenlund for some ten years when Frederick III claimed it back in exchange for Skjoldenæsholm at Ringsted.
 The king used the house as a summer retreat and for hunting.
 Christian V constructed Jægersborg Allé in 1706, originally as a private road, connecting the two royal residences in Charlottenlund and Jægersborg.